 Students majoring in behavioral, biomedical or any health advocacy areas have a new option to help them find a career with the partnership of Build Poder at Pierce.

 Build Poder stands for Building Infrastructure to Diversity and Promoting Opportunities for Diversity in Education and Research is a paid undergraduate program from CSUN that prepares students for their careers in the field.
 The program focuses on helping students of low-income and ethnic backgrounds get hands-on experience and work directly with a mentor on research projects related to health.
+This is a great opportunity to get some great experience in working in a laboratory with all the relevant equipment, such as looking at cells through microscopes and discovering the many uses of serological pipettes.

 Daniel Mulato, a recruiter for the program, gave information to students about Build Poder at an informational session on Oct.
 4 in the Great Hall.